libretro/docs/docs/library/theodore.md

 ## Background

-Theodore is a Thomson TO8/TO8D system emulator based on the Daniel Coulom's DCTO8D emulator.
-The Thomson TO8 is a home computer introduced by French company Thomson SA in 1986.
-The Thomson TO8D is an improved version that includes a built-in 3.5" floppy drive.
+Theodore is a Thomson MO/TO system emulator based on Daniel Coulom's DCTO8D/DCTO9P/DCMO5 emulators.
+[Thomson MO/TO](https://en.wikipedia.org/wiki/Thomson_computers) is a family of 8-bit home computers produced by French company Thomson SA between 1982 and 1989.
+At the time of this writing, Theodore emulates the following versions of the MO/TO family: TO8, TO8D, TO9, TO9+, MO5.

 The Theodore core has been authored by